 Curtains or blinds?
 Venetians or rollers?
 When it comes to window treatments, there is no shortage of beautiful options.
 But when you throw a toddler into the mix, things get a little trickier.
 You’ll need something chic but safe, pretty but practical—and you likely want your nursery curtains to have a reasonable price-point, too.
 Easier said than done: Before you know it, something as simple as a pair of drapes can turn into a big headache.

 Not sure where to start?
 We’ve got you—and your windows—covered!
 Make a safe and satisfying choice with this helpful list of nursery window dos and don’ts.

 Should your toddler be able to get his hands on them, you may find your curtains serving some pretty interesting purposes.
 Unless you want your little one to pull, climb, and wipe their nose on your curtain panels, it’s probably best to keep them short, simple, and out of reach.

 Curtains typically reduce the width of your windows, covering a considerable amount of glass even when pulled back.
 If you are planning to use curtains, buy wide-paneled drapes and install the rod's hardware further from the window's edge.
 This will allow room for the curtains to be pulled back completely without blocking the view.

 For safety's sake, please ensure that your curtain rod is long enough to accommodate the added width.
 Curtain rods that are stretched too far become unstable and may collapse on your child!

 Do Consider a Valance

 Opting for window blinds?
 A fabric valance softens the appearance of blinds, adding color and texture to your design while staying well clear of little fingers.

 Unlike blinds, which can be fairly pricey, roller shades are relatively inexpensive and can disappear completely during the day, ensuring plenty of sunlight.
-Purchase an ultra-thick, light-blocking model, and attach decorative fabric to the front for a soft, colorful finish.
+Purchase an ultra-thick, light-blocking model, and attach a decorative fabric to the front for a soft, colorful finish.
 Sound too intimidating?
 It’s easier than you’d think!
-Find step-by-step directions in this helpful tutorial.

 Do Introduce Pattern